KiHa 40 series

 The KiHa 40 series (キハ40系, Kiha-yonjū-kei) is a diesel multiple unit (DMU) train type introduced by Japanese National Railways (JNR) in 1977 and operated by all Japan Railways Group companies on suburban and rural services in Japan.
-Since 2017, the train type has seen use by other private railway companies in Japan, following the removal of services by Japan Railways groups.
-Additionally, it has also seen use in overseas operations in Myanmar since 2011.
+Since 2017, the train type has seen use by other private railway companies in Japan who have purchased withdrawn units from JR Group companies.
+Additionally, it has also seen use in overseas operations in Myanmar since 2011 and is also scheduled to be used in Thailand.

 Overview

 The KiHa 40 series diesel multiple unit was introduced in 1977 by JNR to replace ageing KiHa 10 series DMUs on suburban and rural services nationwide.
 A total of 888 vehicles were built between 1977 and 1982, broadly divided into three main types: KiHa 40, KiHa 47, and KiHa 48.
 These were subdivided as shown below, with further variants and modifications made later in their lives by the various JR Group companies.

 "Cold" regions refers to the Tohoku and Chubu regions.